wp-plugins/pinterest-rss-widget/readme.txt

 3. Choose one of four buttons (or none) to display beneath the list of Pins

 == Changelog ==

+= 2.2.5 =
+* Fixed issue with new Pinterest https URL

 = 2.2.4 =
 * Added fix for "Call to undefined method WP_Error::set_timeout()"